nodejs/node/doc/api/events.md

 Note that this is not a hard limit.
-The `EventEmitter` instance will allow more listeners to be added but will output a trace warning to stderr indicating that a `possible EventEmitter memory leak` has been detected.
+The `EventEmitter` instance will allow more listeners to be added but will output a trace warning to stderr indicating that a "possible EventEmitter memory leak" has been detected.
 For any single `EventEmitter`, the `emitter.getMaxListeners()` and `emitter.setMaxListeners()` methods can be used to temporarily avoid this warning: